 rigorously police their own usage of the word "electricity" in uncritical

-situations, and they don't notice when children's textbooks get it
+situations.
+So they don't notice when children's textbooks get it

 they learned some of their terminology in elementary school, and if their

 books were wrong, their minds might still retain those errors.
 If every

 one of us learns in grade school that the charges of "electricity" are a

 form of energy, we may remain blind to the contradictions even when we